Organizing ideas in mind maps

 Classifications and memory

 We have seen above that organizing ideas function as clues to access memory.
-Being classifications sets of organizing ideas, when we use one, the memory will be accessed by the set, and we will use the structure of ideas as a guide to locate information.
+As classifications are sets of organizing ideas, when we use one, memory will be accessed by the set, and we will use the structure of ideas as a guide to locate information.

 For example, suppose you want to listen to a certain song, which is in a file and you have no bookmark or list that includes it.
-You'll probably start from the My Documents folder, think of the My Music folder or wherever they are, and then look for the file by the beginning of the name.
-If there are subfolders with the name of each musician or band – an additional level in sorting – you use the name to further filter the search.
-Of course, if you know the name.
+You'll probably start from the My Documents folder, think of the My Music folder or wherever your songs are, and then look for the file by the beginning of the name.
+If there are subfolders with the name of each musician or band – an additional level in sorting – you could use the name to further filter the search.
+That is, of course, if you know the name.

 Organization anomalies

-In addition, a rating can have higher or lower quality.
+In addition, a classification can have higher or lower quality.
 For instance:

 - Classification may not have room for all elements

-- An element may eventually be classified into more than one group.
+- An element may end up belonging to more than one group

-Problems in rankings constitute organizational anomalies, which result in uncertainty and confusion in the reader's mind.
-For example, a white outfit can be classified as social or work: when it's time to pick it up, where is it?
-One website I saw had two sections: Ecology and Environment; There seems to be an intersection of ideas, and readers may have difficulty both looking for something and remembering where something they read was.
+Problems in classifications constitute organizational anomalies, which result in uncertainty and confusion in the reader's mind.
+For example, a white outfit can be classified as dress or work clothes: when it's time to pick it up, where is it?
+One website I saw had two sections: Ecology and Environment; there seems to be an intersection of ideas, and readers may have difficulty both looking for something and remembering where something they read was.

 Organizing ideas and mind maps